 Come on we have all been there; we have all purchased that must have tech item only for it to be obsolete within a few months and now it’s the butt of every punch-line!

-Hang on though!
+Hang on, though!
 You know the maxim that fashions have a habit of coming round; what was once cast asunder has its turn in the sun.
-Well if you threw your uncool tech in the loft to spare your embarrassment you just may have the last laugh!
+Well if you threw your uncool tech in the loft to spare your embarrassment, you may have the last laugh!

-According to www.totalmoney.com the value is due to the fact that these items were not popular and therefore not many of them were made and the value lies in their rarity.
-So it is high-time for a trip to the loft and garage or storage box and unearth some money!
+According to www.totalmoney.com, the value is because these items were not popular, and therefore, not many of them were made, and the value lies in their rarity.
+So it is high time for a trip to the loft and garage or storage box and unearth some money!

 Joe Gardiner from TotalMoney.com had this to say.